Benefits and Challenges of Big Data in Customer Analytics

-Data is everything in the context of providing Customer Exerience (through CRMs and the likes), and it builds the foundation of the business operations, providing vital resources.
+Data is everything in the context of providing Customer Experience (through CRMs and the likes), and it builds the foundation of the business operations, providing vital resources.

-Every bit of information is a piece of a puzzle - the more pieces you have, the better understanding of the current market situation and target audience you have.
-As a result, you can make decisions which will bring you better results, and this is the underlying motivation behind transitioning to Big Data Operation.
+Every bit of information is a piece of a puzzle – the more pieces you have, the better understanding of the current market situation and the target audience you have.
+As a result, you can make decisions that will bring you better results, and this is the underlying motivation behind transitioning to Big Data Operation.

 Let’s look at what Big Data brings to the Customer Experience.

-The most obvious contribution of Big Data to the business operation is much broader and more diverse understanding of the target audience and the ways the product or services can be presented to them most effectively.
+The most obvious contribution of Big Data to the business operation is a much broader and more diverse understanding of the target audience and the ways the product or services can be presented to them most effectively.

 The contribution is twofold:

 - First, you get a thorough segmentation of the target audience;

-- Then you get sentiment analysis of how the product is perceived and interacted with by different segments.
+- Then you get a sentiment analysis of how the product is perceived and interacted with by different segments.